SPINNING FISHING COMBOS

 Qualities of a Good Spinning Fishing Rod

-It’s important to use the correct spinning rod, one with the look that you like, the feel
+It’s important to use the correct spinning rod, one with the look that you like, the feel that

-that will last year after year, season after season, that will stand the test of time, and all
+year after year, season after season, that will stand the test of time, and all the abuse that a

-the abuse that a rod will be subjected to on normal fishing trips.
-Strength, and durability,
+rod will be subjected to on normal fishing trips.
+Strength, and durability, are just as important as finesse and

 Spinning Rod Features